Breeding Location:

 Range and Habitat

-White-cheeked Pintail: Native of West Indies and South America, is a rare to casual visitor in southern Florida.
-Found near rivers, lakes, and ponds as well as costal marshes and rocky or sandy seashores.
+White-cheeked Pintail: This species is a native of the Caribbean Islands, South America, and the Galapagos Islands.
+Within the United States, it is a rare to casual visitor in southern Florida.
+This bird is found near rivers, lakes, and ponds, as well as along costal marshes and rocky or sandy seashores.

 Breeding and Nesting